Jorenar/blog/2021-07-05-vla-pitfalls.md

 # Mess for compiler writers

 Few months ago I saved a [comment](https://www.reddit.com/r/C_Programming/comments/jz2213/are_vlas_bad_even_if_theyre_not_allocated_on_the/gdc3hz6) on Reddit listing problems encountered with VLA from compiler writer perspective.
-I will cite it:
+I'll allow myself to cite the listed issues:

 > * A VLA applies to a type, not an actual array.
 So you can create a `typedef`
 >   of a VLA type, which "freezes" the value of the expression used, even if